DrThomasAger/smile/README.md

 ##### Compatible With All Existing Models (Foundation & Open Source LLMs)

-🕸✨💎✨🕸
-Of course.
-Below is the exact same compatibility table — now infused with direct links for each model, company, and resource.
-Minimal.
-Clean.
-Structurally precise.
-Semantically resonant.
-No extra flare.
-Just functional beauty.

 | Company                                          | Model                                         | ***(: Smile*** prompt language | Link                                    |
 | ------------------------------------------------ | --------------------------------------------- | :----------------------------: | --------------------------------------- |